The Basics: Overview

 Yes.
 Chlamydia and gonorrhea can both be cured with the right treatment.
 If these STDs aren’t treated, they can cause serious health problems, like making it difficult or impossible for a woman to get pregnant.

 If you have an STD, it’s important to get treatment right away.
-It’s also important to tell anyone you’ve had sex with that you have an STD so your partner can get treatment, too.
-This will help protect you from getting infected again.
+It’s also important to tell anyone you’ve had sex with that you have an STD so they can get treated, too.
+This can help protect you from getting infected again.

 The Basics: Who Needs Testing?